Shiyu-j777/CauseText-Replicate/README.md

 2) For the proxy label, further drop some data such that they have a 0.94 precision and 0.98 recall (They resemble cases when the true_labels can be discovered all the time).

-_Side Note:_ I would argue that low recall, high precision should be the feature of the designed proxy labels: the T-boost will improve the estimation by flipping over 0 labels, which presumably helps only when increasing recall is more important.
+_Side Note 1:_ I would argue that low recall, high precision should be the feature of the designed proxy labels: the T-boost will improve the estimation by flipping over 0 labels, which presumably helps only when increasing recall is more important.

+## T-boosting

+For the rest of the steps, I develop my results on the proxy lexicon labels ($\hat{T}_{lexicon}$).